The Parish Community of Saint John ~ New York City

 Please confer with one of the clergy with any concerns or questions about any of these Sacraments.

-The Parish Community of Saint John, a ministry of the Saint John of Kronstadt Western Rite Centre, in the Orthodox-Catholic Church of America, was established in Manhattan in 2002.
+The Parish Community of Saint John, a ministry of the Orthodox-Catholic Church of America, was established in Manhattan in 2002.
 People come to us from many different faith traditions.
 Some settle into the community, while others stay for a while to re-ground their faith, then move on to other faith communities.

 Our ministry is always one of hospitality for all who come through the door.